Rules and Regulations

 Full details of the title and composer/ author of ‘own choice’ items must be shown on the entry form.
 Any competitor who does not perform their stated choice will receive adjudication but will NOT receive marks or a certificate or be eligible for an award, or any prize.
+Any competitor who fails to provide a copy of their ‘own choice’ piece will receive adjudication but will NOT receive marks or a certificate.
 Competitors may not perform the same ‘own choice’ in more than one class – EXCEPT FOR MILLENNIUM CLASSES.

 For Speech and Drama competitors, it is not necessary to seek copyright permission to perform poetry, prose or solo dramatic items.
 Competitors entering duologues and group dramatic activity classes must contact publishers for permission to perform and pay the required fee.
 Competitors must produce evidence of copyright clearance.
 Items must be announced with title and author at the time of performance.
 Words or gender of a character must not be changed.

 For Music competitors, if the ‘own choice’ composition is from a large publication and the piece is not published separately, one copy may be made for the use of the adjudicator.
 The copy will be retained and destroyed after the competition.
 The accompanist should always be given a printed copy of the music.
 Music which has been downloaded from the internet must be accompanied by the permission statement which accompanies the music.